(Translate this site)

 "Snipers only need eyes and a trigger finger," Headhunter reminded me.

-"Well, this is America Headhunter.
+"Well, this is America, Headhunter.
 You're innocent until proven guilty.
-And even if you are guilty you should be suitably punished and get a second chance.
+And even if you are guilty, you should be suitably punished and then given a second chance; at least for many things.
 People can change, after all.
-And I can't actually say that Gannon injured me in any way.
-Only threatened to.
+And I can't actually say that Gannon injured me in any way: only threatened to.
 If he took me to court, he could probably have me thrown in prison!"

 "Some people can change, maybe," Headhunter said skeptically.

-"Gannon wouldn't have spent no time at all on such stuff.
-He'd have killed you or tortured you with not a care in the world."
+"Gannon would have spent no time at all on such stuff.
+He'd have killed you, period.

 "I know.
-But after he's laid up a while he might become a better person.
+But after he's been laid up for a while, he might become a better person.
 I've seen it happen before."

 "Let's hope you're right.
 So what about the bastard in the Pontiac?"
 Headhunter referred to Roddy.